 What would a world look like full of folks who have changed their minds over and over again until they embraced change and the patterns you find within it as their reality?
 What would we even call such a worldview?
 Some call it “science,” but that, too, is a little creaky.
-Others use “mystical” or “spiritual materialism.”
+Others use “mystical.”
 The dilemma — like that of the behemoth word “Christian” at this point in history — is that the moment you name it, it slips away.
 I prefer “the poetic worldview.”
-After all, poetry is a practice of celebrating the finitude and infinitude of our souls at the same time.
+After all, poetry is the practice of celebrating the finitude and infinitude of our souls at the same time.
 The poem written is never the poem read.
 You cannot ‘understand’ it.
 It cannot become an ideology.
 You meet it and then you live on into the world, carrying with you what you remember.

 I promise you that you already know this.
 You may just not know it in this language yet.
 Have you ever gotten stronger without becoming sore?
 Have you ever found fulfillment in something you can’t explain to anyone else?
 Do you notice different things about people when you’re angry than when you’re in love?
 It’s everywhere, once you pay attention.

 Jesus said, “Those who have ears will hear.”

 I would only add that before you can hear, you must listen.

 My journey has been pockmarked and meandering and still fairly short, but it has taught me a few lessons already about how we understand ourselves and the world and how we change our minds.
 Most are things I learned because someone I respected gave me words for what I was already feeling.